geeknik/my-awesome-stars/topics.md

 ## godot

+- [nobodywho-ooo/nobodywho](https://github.com/nobodywho-ooo/nobodywho) - NobodyWho is a plugin that lets you interact with local LLMs in the Godot game engine, with more plugins in development.
 - [2Retr0/GodotOceanWaves](https://github.com/2Retr0/GodotOceanWaves) - FFT-based ocean-wave rendering, implemented in Godot
 - [edbeeching/godot_rl_agents](https://github.com/edbeeching/godot_rl_agents) - An Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents